Sebbo94BY/teamspeak-dynamic-banner/README.md

         * Random: Every client, which requests the banner, gets a random, maybe different template shown.
 * Add and configure one or more templates for each banner
     * Over 140 standard variables (e.g. current time, count of online clients, client nickname, etc.)
+    * Use your preferred TrueType Font (TTF)
     * Set the font size for your texts
+    * Set the font angel for your texts
     * Set the font color (RGB) for your texts
     * Optionally disable a specific template in a banner configuration if you don't want to delete it's configuration and is only necessary temporary for announcements or events for example
 * The ServerQuery client stays 24x7 connected on your TeamSpeak server